sweattep/ancient_quotes/README.md

 >I was with the weak as weak that I might gain the weak.
 I was everything to every person that I might give life to every person.

 >If one does not repent, God will sharpen His sword; He has bent and strung His bow

+>Every person works for his own self-interests, but his desires remain unsatisfied.

+>And he shall cut up on his right and he shall hunger and he shall eat on his left, and they shall not be satisfied; a man shall eat the flesh of his own arm

+>Because he did not know his judgment in his gut, and by his lusts he will not escape

+>All things are full of weariness beyond uttering.
+The eye is not satisfied with seeing, nor the ear filled with hearing.

+>Here is someone who lives alone.
+He has no son, no brother, yet he is always working, never satisfied with the wealth he has.
+For whom is he working so hard and denying himself any pleasure?
+This is useless, too--and a miserable way to live.